 We present for your use two new accessories for the Aeronaut 30 and Aeronaut 45 convertible travel bags.
 First, we designed optional, removable Internal Frames that specifically fit (and retrofit) into the Aeronaut 30 and Aeronaut 45.
-There's also a new optional, removable Padded Hip Belt, which you can use together or separately with the Internal Frame (the Aeronaut Padded Hip Belt is available for purchase separately over here).
+There's also a optional, removable Padded Hip Belt, which you can use together or separately with the Internal Frame (the 1" Padded Hip Belt is available for purchase separately over here).

 Both the Internal Frame and Padded Hip Belt are designed to add comfort and structure to the experience of carrying a more heavily-packed Aeronaut in backpack mode while waiting in long lines (well, let's hope not) at the airport or choosing to make a long trek across town to one's hotel on foot.